nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

 serve -v
 ```

+If you see no error message hit the `Ctrl+C` keyboard combination to stop the service from running.

 If you see the message `command not found` :

 #### _Run the following command in the terminal to install `serve`:_

 ```sh
 sudo npm i -g serve
 ```

 #### _To confirm `json-server` was installed successfully, run the following in the terminal:_

 ```sh
 json-server -v
 ```

+If you see no error message hit the `Ctrl+C` keyboard combination to stop the service from running.

 If you see the message `command not found` :
 #### _Run the following command in the terminal to install `json-server`:_